Clinical Investigation of Medical Devices

 Clinical Investigation of Medical Devices: Key Requirements

-Clinical investigation is required for the Medical Devices which are new and are not approved by USA, UK, EU, Japan, Australia and Canada countries
+Clinical Investigation is mandatory for Medical Devices which are new and are not authorized by USA, UK, Japan, EU, Australia, and Canada Countries.

-Clinical investigation may be waived when the investigational medical device is approved by the regulatory authorities of United Kingdom, United States of America, Australia, Canada or Japan and is marketed for at least two years in the above-mentioned country.
-However, in these cases the following should be fulfilled:
+Clinical investigation can be omitted when the device that is being studied is recognized by the regulators of the United Kingdom, United States of America, Australia, Canada, or Japan and is being marketed for a minimum of two years in the mentioned country.
+In these situations, the following requirements must be met:

-The CLA should be satisfied with the data of safety, performance and pharmacovigilance of the device approved in the respective country.
+The CLA must be satisfied with the evidence of safety and performance, as well as the pharmacovigilance of the drug accepted in the nation of the device.

-There should be no evidence or theoretical possibility, on the basis of existing knowledge, of any difference in the behaviour and performance of the device in Indian population.
+There is no evidence or theoretical probability on the basis of the current research that there is a difference in the performance and behavior of the device within an Indian population.

-An application for grant of permission to conduct clinical investigation for investigational medical device shall be made to the Central Licensing Authority in Form MD-22 by a sponsor and should be accompanied with information specified in the Seventh Schedule of the MDR 2017.
+An application to grant permission for clinical investigation of an investigational device for medical purposes must be made to Central Licensing Authority using Form MD-22.
+Sponsors should submit the form along with the information listed in the Seventh Schedule MDR 2022.

-Exploring eligibility criteria and their practical application for pivotal controlled investigation, ascertaining potential harm (preliminary safety evaluations)
+Examining eligibility criteria and their application to pivotal controlled investigations, ascertaining possible harm (preliminary Safety Evaluations).

 Studying device mechanism

-Validating a method for determining an outcome measure
+Validating a method to determine an outcome measure

-Evaluating the logistics of pivotal investigation for performance
+Evaluation of the logistics of pivotal investigations for performance

 Reference Medical Device Rule.
 2017.
 MINISTRY OF HEALTH AND FAMILY WELFARE.
 (Department of Health and Family Welfare)